Go vs Java - comparison of memory models: happens-before, visibility, reorder, synchronization events, write/read barriers

 |---|---|---|

-| Memory Model | Go Memory Model | Java Memory Model |
+| Memory model | Go Memory Model | Java Memory Model |

-| The Main Rule | happens-before | happens-before |
+| Main rule | happens-before | happens-before |

-| Basic Synchronization | channels, mutex, atomic | volatile, synchronized, Lock |
+| Main synchronization | channels, mutex, atomic | volatile, synchronized, Lock |

-| Guarantee visibility | through synchronization events | through synchronization events |
+| Visibility guarantee | through synchronization events | through synchronization events |

-| Philosophy | shared memory by communicating | shared memory + synchronization |
+| Philosophy | share memory by communicating | shared memory + synchronization |

 A happens-before B